-by Freddy J. Nager, Founder of Atomic Tango LLC + And Marketing Mix Veteran…
+by Freddy Tran Nager, Founder of Atomic Tango + And Marketing Mix Veteran…

 The hardest part to believe about “Superman” isn’t that a man can fly with no physical means of propulsion.
 It’s that Lois Lane, a reporter, can’t tell that Superman and Clark Kent are the same guy because of a pair of glasses.
 (Perhaps she needed a pair of her own.)

-Lois’ lack of, um, vision is captured in an episode of the TV series “Lois & Clark,” wherein the time traveler Tempus gives her the low-down…
+Lois’s lack of, um, vision is featured in an episode of the TV series “Lois & Clark,” wherein the time traveler Tempus gives her the low-down…

 Tempus: Um, Lois, did you know that, in the future, you’re revered at the same level as Superman?
 Why there are books about you, statues, an interactive game.
 You’re even a breakfast cereal.